New ProctorU Live+ Launch Process

 - KB0016545 – What is online proctoring?

-Non-Proctored exams are done online using vUWS only.
+Non-Proctored exams are done online through vUWS.
 There is no supervision by a live or AI supervisor.
-You are not required to register or book your exams ahead of time.
+You are not required to register or schedule your exams ahead of time.

-- To commence your online examination on time, log in to your vUWS site 15 minutes prior to your exam start time to set up and be ready to download when your exam starts.
+- To commence your online examination on time, log in to your vUWS site 10 minutes prior to your exam start time to set up and be ready to open or download when your exam starts.

 - Ensure your internet bandwidth is not being used by anyone in your home or workspace to stream content such as You Tube or Netflix, as this could affect the performance of your exam.